SAP-samples/btp-developer-guide-cap/documentation/observability/2-implement.md

 ## Defining Log Levels

-Configure the initial log levels per module through `cds.env.log.levels`, for example like that in your `package.json`:
+Configure the initial log levels per module through `cds.log.levels`, for example like that in your `package.json`:

   ```json
   {